DeepScribe: Localization and Classification of Elamite Cuneiform Signs Via Deep Learning

 Tools to partially automate or aid human annotation would enable the rapid creation of richly annotated digital archives.
 The success of machine learning algorithms in image analysis tasks both inside and outside of document recognition \cite{alex1imagenet} \cite{Zhou_2021} \cite{DBLP:journals/corr/abs-1708-02002} \cite{DBLP:journals/corr/RenHG015} \cite{DBLP:journals/corr/abs-1910-00663} \cite{hodel_schoch_schneider_purcell_2021} and the proliferation of open-source software tools for developing machine learning products \cite{sklearn_api}\cite{wu2019detectron2}\cite{NEURIPS2019_9015} present the possibility of using these tools for the analysis of historical documents.
-However, historical document archives pose unique problems to the application of machine learning—the first of which is the generation of training data, which, for document annotation, can only be described as a ``chicken and egg'' problem.
-Documents must be annotated in great quantities to produce training data for most machine learning algorithms, which, of course, assumes that a researcher already has annotated most of the documents that they may be interested in annotating.
-This has led to approaches that, much like ours, seek to leverage existing datasets to improve the annotation of future documents \cite{punia-etal-2020-towards} \cite{Dinca_Stetco_2020} \cite{9041761} as well as using machine learning techniques intended for low-data regimes \cite{dencker2020deep}.